Bl4ckP3n9u1n2019/fxcm2mq4/README.md

 ### How to run

-- Clone/download the project to your computer
+- Clone/download this project to your computer
 - Get the input file from FXCM
 - Copy it to the project root folder
-- Change the name in the inputFile variable
+- Change the name in the _inputFile_ variable
 - Execute this Java program
 - Enjoy the output file in the root folder